 If the engine has been recently running even for a short time.
-The coolant in the cooling system could be very hot and under pressure.
-Allow the engine to cool completely before attempting to open the surge tank
+The coolant in the cooling system could be very hot and under

 If coolant is visible but the coolant level is not at or above the mark pointed to, add a 50/50 mixture of clean drinkable water and DEX-COOL coolant.